InboxSlash/inbox-slash/README.md

 ## Getting Started for Developers

-We offer a hosted version of Inbox Zero at [https://getinboxzero.com](https://getinboxzero.com).
+We offer a hosted version of Inbox Slash at [https://getinboxzero.com](https://getinboxzero.com).
 To self-host follow the steps below.

 ### Contributing to the project